 What are the advantages of cycling in Tuscany?

-Cycling through Tuscany has many advantages.
-Tuscany is famous for its rolling hills and mountains, which allows cyclists to find varied landscapes to explore.
-In addition, the region is rich in historical heritage, with villas, fortresses and medieval towns that are perfect stops for a cycling trip.
-The roads in the region are generally well laid out, making it easier for cyclists to get around.
-However, do not hesitate to plan your route in advance (with an application like Komoot for example) to avoid the sections traveled by trucks!
-Routes suitable for bicycles are available on such applications, which reduces the risk of accidents.
+There are many advantages to cycling in Tuscany.
+Tuscany is renowned for its hills and mountains, which means that cyclists will find a variety of landscapes to explore.
+What's more, the region is rich in historical heritage, with villas, fortresses and medieval towns making perfect stops on a cycling tour.
+The region's roads are generally well laid out, making it easy for cyclists to get around.
+However, don't hesitate to plan your itinerary in advance (with an app like Komoot, for example) to avoid truck-ridden stretches!
+Bicycle-friendly itineraries are available on such apps, reducing the risk of accidents.

 What are the steps not to miss?